 That part of mysetup.org

-that SVG files stay scalable rather than being converted to bit mapped
+is related to SVG processing.
+It makes sure that SVG files stay scalable rather than being converted to bit mapped graphics.

-By default, LaTeX processes text elements in the included SVG
+By default, LaTeX processes text elements in the included SVG files.
+This can produce unexpected results. inkscapelatex=false

-the text elements alone.
+leaves the SVG text elements alone.

 # UTF-8 input is fine, but for output LaTeX needs some definitions #+LATEX_HEADER: \input{~/texmf/myAddUTF8}